Skip to content

 Homefinder UK is a scheme that matches people looking for social housing with available homes.

-Through the Homefinder UK website, you can find immediately available social housing throughout the country, including homes with wheelchair access, and retirement or sheltered housing.
+Through the Homefinder UK website, you can find available social housing across the UK, including homes with wheelchair access and retirement or sheltered housing.

 The Homefinder UK scheme helps: